-The University uses the Formal Grievance Process to determine whether or not the Policy has been violated.
+2) An informal resolution (upon submission of a formal complaint); and/or the Policy has been violated.
 If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, and/or their effects.